okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 Reactivates a user

-This operation can only be performed on users with a `PROVISIONED` status.
-This operation restarts the activation workflow if for some reason the user activation was not completed when using the activationToken from [Activate User](#activate-user).
+This operation can only be performed on users with a `PROVISIONED` or `RECOVERY` [status](#user-status).
+This operation restarts the activation workflow if for some reason the user activation wasn't completed when using the activationToken from [Activate User](#activate-user).

 Users that don't have a password must complete the flow by completing [Reset Password](#reset-password) and MFA enrollment steps to transition the user to `ACTIVE` status.